Satyagraha: How Ahimsa Became a Political Term

 Ultimately, the power of the nation as an ‘artificial unit‘ is, according to Tagore, too abstract.
 Since it dissolves the spontaneous cohesion of people and the individual’s sense of responsibility for the community.
 Instead, it reinforces the selfishness of individuals and groups.
 Furthermore, it forces the subjects under its abstract bureaucratic regulatory mechanisms in order to make the masses governable.

 “When this engine of an organization begins to attain a vast size, and those who are mechanics are made into parts of the machine, then the personal man is eliminated to a phantom, everything becomes a revolution of policy carried out by the human parts of the machine, with no twinge of pity or moral responsibility. […] This abstract being, the Nation, is ruling in India.”7

 Rabindranath Tagore foresaw very early on, that the formation of nations would go hand in hand with the rise of unregulated capitalism.
-Since, in the merging of states into ever-larger units, he saw the first step towards a globalized economic dictatorship.
+Since, in the merging of states into ever-larger units, he saw the first step toward a globalized economic dictatorship.

 Non-economical needs of society

 Hence, the nation is a wealth-producing mechanism that ignores all non-economic needs of society.
 However, being human, according to Tagore, also includes nonconformist creativity and spontaneity.
 Moreover, the freedom of the individual also consists in defying group norms and developing a unique worldview.

 “In contrast to other Indian intellectuals, and to a certain degree also [in contrast] to Gandhi, Tagore did not reject the [European] Enlightenment but strove for a fusion of the best Indian and European traditions. […] For Tagore art, above all, was the decisive engine of development.”8